 Stage one of the RFPQ process required respondents to share information about the exact location of their existing infrastructure and known service gaps.
-They were also required to provide details pertaining to their business structure and financial capabilities.
-The RFPQ began the process of establishing critical network standards and eligibility criteria for building the SWIFT network.
-The location and amount of braodband infrastructure built in each community will be determined by the final overall design of the project, as informed by the RFPQ process.
-As the project moves forward SWIFT will re-open the RFPQ process to allow new ISPs to be added to the list where appropriate.
+Respondents were also required to provide details pertaining to their business structure and financial capabilities.

 When did the procurement process start?